Procedure: Student critical incident

 - Ascertains whether the student has recently accessed services from the Counselling Centre and/or the Dean of Students.

-- Contacts the student (University and other email address, telephone/SMS) to advise that concerns have been expressed about their personal welfare and that if they do not respond within 2 working days, the Registrar (Student Life) will be notified, as will, under the provisions of the student critical incident procedure, their Primary Contact.
+- Contacts the student (University and other email address, telephone/SMS) to advise that concerns have been expressed about their personal welfare and that if they do not respond within two working days, the Associate Director, Wellbeing will be notified, as will, under the provisions of the student critical incident procedure, their Primary Contact.

-- Summarises information, including the contact details of the person who reported the student as missing, and reports on actions to Registrar (Student Life).
+- Summarises information, including the contact details of the person who reported the student as missing, and reports on actions to Associate Director, Wellbeing.

-- If the student reported missing replies within 2 days of the initial contact from the Student Administration Manager, the student will be requested to make an appointment with the College(s) to determine whether further support is required.
+- If the student reported missing replies within two days of the initial contact from the Student Administration Manager or appropriate staff member, the student is requested to make an appointment with the College(s) to determine whether further support is required.

-- If the student does not reply to the initial email and phone call within 2 days, the Registrar (Student Life) or nominee:
+- If the student does not reply to the initial email and phone call within two days, the Associate Director, Wellbeing or nominee:

 - Informs the Primary Contact and/or Emergency Contact.